wayslog/aster/README.md

 thread = 1

+# ReadTimeout is the socket read timeout which effects all in the socket in millisecond

+read_timeout = 2000

+# WriteTimeout is the socket write timeout which effects all in the socket in millisecond

+write_timeout = 2000

 ############################# Cluster Mode Special #######################################################
 # fetch means fetch interval for backend cluster to keep cluster info become newer.
 # default 10 * 60 seconds